ignatandrei/WebAPI2CLI/README.md

 Run the exe with the following:

- &lt; myexe &gt.exe --CLI_ENABLED=1 ----CLI_Commands="your first command,your second command, and enumerate all commands"
+ &lt; myexe &gt;.exe --CLI_ENABLED=1 ----CLI_Commands="your first command,your second command, and enumerate all commands"

 The program will run the commands and output the result.